.png)

 Shows the exact date the state processed your formation documents

-2. Certificate of Formation/Organization/Incorporation
+2. Certificate of Organization or Incorporation

 Formation date vs. effective date